udhaayud/aws-cloud-journey-yudi/week-01/ec2-deploy.md

     //security group id, same as security that you already have before

     --subnet-id subnet-0f7b102a788e00e6b \
+    //the ID of the subnet within your VPC where you want to launch the instance

     --count 1 \
     //the amount of instance that you will create, it's up to you